mtumilowicz/linux-terminal-bash-workshop/README.md

 * `#!/bin/bash` // first line; use bash to interpret this file
     * path to the bash shell: which bash
     * # = sharp, ! = bang, #! = shebang
+* debugging
+    * add lines before section you want to debug
+        ```
+        set -x // print commands and their arguments as they are executed
+        set -v // print shell input lines as they are read
+        ```
+    * other flags: `help set`